Here's What Happened When a Trump Admin Hopeful Tried to Delete His Pro-Hillary Columns

 "We wish Mr. Bowen the best of luck in his job application."

 According to Arab News, columnist Andrew J. Bowen, a visiting scholar at the American Enterprise Institute, is currently in the process of landing a job with the Trump administration.
-But in order to clear the final hurdles of the hiring process, Bowen has tried to convince the news outlet to delete some of his previous writings, mainly ones that were critical of Trump and praised his opponent, Hillary Clinton.
-Examples include lines describing Trump as "boorish" and charging the then-Republican candidate with "whipping xenophobia and anti-Muslim sentiments" unlike any other presidential hopeful in US history.
+But in order to clear the final hurdles of the hiring process, Bowen has allegedly tried to convince the news outlet to delete some of his previous writings, mainly ones that were critical of Trump and praised his opponent, Hillary Clinton.

+Examples include posts describing Trump as "boorish and predatory" and charging the then-Republican candidate with "whipping xenophobia and anti-Muslim sentiments" unlike any other presidential hopeful in US history.

 Those attempts to strong-arm Arab News have apparently backfired.
 A statement from the editors on Tuesday: